omeldar/omeldar/README.md

 ## Experience

-- Most experience definetly with C# and .NET technologies in general.
+- Most experience with C# and .NET technologies in general.
 - Some experience with Javascript languages and frameworks
 - Beginner with Rust but determined to learn more about it in my free time